-Day 9: Lhasa Meals: B, L, D
+Day 9: Lhasa

 This morning visit the iconic palace of Potala, the largest monastery in the world.
 Sitting atop Red Mountain, the Potala Palace is painted in a traditional Tibetan blend of deep red and stark white.
 At the Potala Palace there are over 1000 steps.
 A small torch can be helpful to make your surroundings clearer.
 Next, visit Norbulingka, Lhasa's answer to Beijing's Summer Palace.

-Enjoy a traditional Tibetan dinner this evening, accompanied by a dance performance.
+Visit a Tibetan arts and crafts shop and enjoy a traditional Tibetan dinner this evening, accompanied by a dance performance.